Nivetha-11/Nivetha-11/README.md

 - 🔭 I’m currently working on - Data Analysis Projects.
 - 🌱 I’m currently learning - AWS, Machine Learning.
 - 👯 I’m looking to collaborate on - DataScience projects.
-- 🤔 I’m looking for help with -Data Analyst/Data Science Projects.
 - 💬 Ask me about - Tech and data science
 - 📫 How to reach me:
   - 📩 nivethaanand3196@gmail.com